Andrea1999Broglia/ASTRID-reactor-fuel-pin-design/README.md

 | Cladding	thermal	creep	strain | <	0.2% |
 | Cladding	volumetric	swelling | <	6% |

-The file report.pdf contains the results of the analysis and correlations.pdf contains formulas and correlations implemented.
+The results of this analysis are displayd in Results report.md and the code itself is Reactor model.ipynb.